top of page

 What if you don't like what you discover?

 Full disclosure here.
-Most of my night dreams are either about feeling hurt from rejection, guilt, or embarrassment for not sufficiently managing my life.
+Most of my night dreams are about feeling hurt from rejection, guilt, or embarrassment for not sufficiently managing my life.

 But I do manage my life properly.
 I don't know why my mind frets so much.